dokester/BayesicFitting/README.md

    * refactoring the setting of attributes in Models
    * documentation (manual, design, etc.) updated.
  + 28 December 2018 version 2.0.0
+   * Introduction of Problem Classes:
+     - Problem. <br>
+Base class for problems to be handled by NestedSampler.
+     - ClassicProblem. <br>
+Common class for everything that was possible in version 1.
+ClassicProblem is transparant as all interfaces to NestedSampler have remained the same as they were in version 1.0, even though behind the scenes a ClassicProblem has been invoked.
+     - ErrorsInXandYProblem. <br>
+Problem that have errors in the xdata  and in the ydata.
+     - ... more to come.
+   * Introduction of Walker and WalkerList to represent the internal ensemble in NestedSampler.
+   * Adaptations in NestedSampler, ErrorDistributions, Engines, Sample, SampleList.
+   * Better separation of responsibilities of ErrorDistribution and Problem. <br>
+Consequently ErrorDistribution has a new initialisation, which is incompatible with previous versions.
+In most cases this has no effect on the calling sequences of NestedSampler.
+   * Rename GenGaussErrorDistribution into ExponentialErrorDistribution.
+   * New testharnesses and examples.
+   * Adaptations of documentation: manual and design.

+ + 28 December 2018 version 2.1.0
    * see above in Whats new.